 \section{Abstract}

 Deep neural networks often lack the safety and robustness guarantees needed to be deployed in safety critical systems.
 Formal verification techniques can be used to prove input-output safety properties of networks, but when properties are difficult to specify, we rely on the solution to various optimization problems.
 In this work, we present an algorithm called \textsc{ZoPE} that solves optimization problems over the output of feedforward ReLU networks with low-dimensional inputs.
-The algorithm eagerly splits the input space, bounding the objective using zonotope propagation at each step, and improves computational efficiency compared to existing mixed integer programming approaches.
+The algorithm eagerly splits the input space, bounding the objective using zonotope propagation at each step, and improves computational efficiency compared to existing mixed-integer programming approaches.
 We demonstrate how to formulate and solve three types of optimization problems: (i) minimization of any convex function over the output space, (ii) minimization of a convex function over the output of two networks in series with an adversarial perturbation in the layer between them, and (iii) maximization of the difference in output between two networks.
-Using \textsc{ZoPE}, we observe a $25\times$ speedup on property 1 of the ACAS Xu neural network verification benchmark and an $85\times$ speedup on a set of linear optimization problems.
+Using \textsc{ZoPE}, we observe a $25\times$ speedup on property $1$ of the ACAS Xu neural network verification benchmark compared to several state-of-the-art verifiers, and an $85\times$ speedup on a set of linear optimization problems compared to a mixed-integer programming baseline.
 We demonstrate the versatility of the optimizer in analyzing networks by projecting onto the range of a generative adversarial network and visualizing the differences between a compressed and uncompressed network.